 For now, the developers included only the basic requests your pet might have, but it can still be useful for new cat owners.

 Easy to use

 The simple UI you’ll find on MeowTalk comes with several essential functions.
 You create a profile for every pet, recording them, and then train the app to learn their unique vocabulary.
-You’ll label each meow by observing the cat’s body language.
+You’ll label each cat meow by observing the it’s body language.